 This is one of the primary reasons we love Google's flight searching capabilities: Rather than booking through another site that will handle your reservation, you can cut out the middleman and book your airfare directly with the airline.

-Unlike an online travel agency or a third-party search engine like Kayak, Expedia, or Priceline, you can book directly with the airline through Google Flights.
-On the final page, you’ll be directed to book on the airline’s website – along with other sites that may have fares available.
+Unlike an online travel agency or a third-party search engine like Expedia or Priceline, you can book directly with the airline through Google Flights.
+On the final page, you'll be directed to book on the airline's website – along with other sites that may have fares available.

-Google Flights even displays the price differences between basic economy fares (which often come without free seat assignment and, in the case of United basic economy and JetBlue basic economy, without a carry-on bag), economy fares, extra legroom economy seats like Delta Comfort Plus, and sometimes even first class fares.
+Google Flights even displays the price differences between basic economy fares (which often come without free seat assignment and, in the case of United basic economy, without a carry-on bag), economy fares, extra legroom economy seats like Delta Comfort Plus, and sometimes even first class fares.

 msp to chicago google flights